 |Singing Dog Sailing Day Tours||(717) 602-3536||Downtown Cruz Bay|

 |Wayward Sailor||(340) 473-9705||Downtown Cruz Bay|

 |Wish Upon a Star Charters||(631) 946-9292||Central St. John|

-A third place to consider is Arawak Expeditions.
+If you looking for a business offering snorkeling gear, excursions or similar services, you might want to check with Arawak Expeditions.
 You can rent or purchase snorkeling gear here from a team that is extremely knowledgeable in helping each individual find the right fit for them.
 They are also happy to make suggestions about where you should snorkel.
-They're located in downtown Cruz Bay.
+They are located in downtown Cruz Bay.

-The chart directly below provides you with information concerning 7 places that provide snorkeling services.
+View the chart below to see 7 firms that provide snorkeling related services.